thorbjoernheise/evolution-simulator/README.md

 # Evolution Simulator

-This Python program simulates the evolution of a population of individuals, where each individual has a size, strength, and speed, and belongs to a species.
-The program uses a combination of genetic algorithms and k-means clustering to evolve the population and assign individuals to species, respectively.
-It then visualizes the individuals and their species in a scatter plot.
+This is a Python implementation of a genetic algorithm for optimizing a set of parameters.
+The algorithm evolves a population of individuals with three attributes (size, strength, and speed) through the processes of selection, crossover, and mutation.
+The fittest individuals are selected to form the next generation of the population, and the evolution process continues for a specified number of generations.

+This project was created as a hobby project to explore the basics of genetic algorithms and how they can be used to solve optimization problems.
+It is a simple example of how a genetic algorithm can be implemented in Python, and it can serve as a starting point for more complex or sophisticated projects.

 ## Dependencies